Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 What emergency management workflows does this support?

 Island Mountain hardware supports emergency management operations (incident documentation, EOC planning, resource logistics, after-action reports), tribal governance (grant proposals, policy analysis, ordinance review, intergovernmental correspondence), and health services administration.
-The system runs DeepSeek V4-Flash for complex analysis and Llama 3.1 70B for general drafting.
+The system runs current open-weight models, and custom models we build for your nation.
 All processing occurs within the tribal facility.

 Can tribal facilities with limited IT infrastructure support this?